Cognigy/Documentation/docs/ai/installation/prerequisites.md

 - AWS EKS
 - Azure AKS

+!!! warning "On-premises Kubernetes deployments"
-Running Cognigy.AI on top of on-premises Kubernetes clusters will require additional configuration effort from your side.
+    Running Cognigy.AI on top of on-premises Kubernetes clusters (like OpenShift) will require significant additional configuration effort from your side.
 Therefore, we recommend using public clouds instead.
-Be aware that Cognigy will not provide support for configuring and provisioning Kubernetes clusters.
+Be aware that Cognigy will not provide support for configuring and provisioning on-premises Kubernetes clusters to make them compatible with Cognigy products.

 !!! warning "Kubernetes versions"
-    Kubernetes versions compatible with Cognigy.AI are specified in [Cognigy.AI Helm Chart](https://github.com/Cognigy/cognigy-ai-helm-chart).
+    Kubernetes versions compatible with Cognigy.AI are specified in [Version Compatibility Matrix](https://docs.cognigy.com/ai/installation/version-compatibility-matrix/).

 ### Hardware Requirements
-For a Cognigy.AI installation with English as the default NLU language, we recommend a Kubernetes cluster with the following specification for AWS EKS (or equivalents on other cloud providers):
+For a Cognigy.AI installation with English as the default NLU language, we recommend a Kubernetes cluster with the following specifications for AWS EKS (or equivalents on other cloud providers):

 - At least 6 x `c5.2xlarge` (AWS) or 6 x `Standard_F8s_v2` (Azure) worker nodes or equivalent VMs with 8 CPU/16 GB RAM and `x86_64` CPU architecture on other cloud providers.
+- A dedicated and isolated VPC (Virtual Private Cloud on AWS) or VNET (Virtual Network on Azure) with at least /18 private IP address space for a production Kubernetes cluster.
+Note that by leveraging an overlay CNI plugin like `kubenet` on Azure, you can drastically reduce the private IP address space required for the installation.
+However, the Kubernetes cluster must support up to 1000 pods for a production setup.
+- Kubernetes worker nodes must be distributed across 3 Availability Zones (AZ) for a high-availability setup.
 - 100 GB root SSD storage per worker node.
-- Kubernetes worker nodes are distributed across 3 Availability Zones (AZ) for high-availability setup.
-- 250 GB of block SSD storage for application databases (250 GB x 3 for 3-replica MongoDB setup).
+- 3 x 250 GB block SSD storage for a MongoDB database (3-replica MongoDB setup).
+- 3 x 15 GB block SSD storage for Redis-persistent deployment.
+- 3 x 50 GB block SSD storage for Knowledge AI database (if Knowledge AI feature is required).
-- 10 GB of file system storage (EFS or other NFS-compatible equivalents) for application assets.
+- At least 2 x 10 GB of shared file system storage (EFS, AFS, or other NFS-compatible equivalents) for application assets.

-- A dedicated and isolated VPC (Virtual Private Cloud on AWS) or VNET (Virtual Network on Azure) with at least /18 private IP address space for a production Kubernetes cluster.
+!!! note "Dynamic storage provisioning on AWS and Azure"
+    If you use AWS EKS or Azure AKS platform to run your Kubernetes cluster and your cloud environment supports dynamic storage provisioning, the block SSD storage will be created dynamically.
+However, for other cloud providers and on-premise installations, you will need to provision custom storage classes with equal performance and ensure the corresponding storage disks can be created.
+You can find references to storage classes on AWS and Azure in [MongoDB Helm Chart](https://github.com/Cognigy/cognigy-mongodb-helm-chart/tree/master/cloud-providers) and [Cognigy.AI Helm Chart](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/699853e79f3573b5923b361bda8fc6796bb8cbcf/values.yaml#L4093).

 !!! warning "General-purpose machines"
     Choosing general-purpose machines instead of compute-optimized machines will have a negative impact on the performance of our software.
 We advise you to choose compute-optimized machines with high CPU clock speeds and reserved CPU budgets.
 This is especially important if you plan to install multiple natural language understanding services.